2. Communicate with stakeholders regularly

 3. Track all your stakeholder information

-You need a complete record of all your stakeholders' interactions with your organization.
+You need a comprehensive record of all interactions between your stakeholders and your organization.
 It's important to track everything from your engagement history with them to their communication preferences.
 You can use this information to personalize communication, engage with them more effectively, and build trusting stakeholder relationships.
 You can better understand each stakeholder by tracking everything, including their needs, interests, and behaviour patterns.

 Tracking all your stakeholders' information will help you later when fulfilling promises or commitments, or reporting on project progress to decision makers or regulatory bodies.

 Whatever tool you choose for tracking your stakeholder information, ensure it's easy to use and can be integrated with your other engagement efforts.
-Some organizations prefer to use spreadsheets such as Google Sheets or Excel, but they have many limitations.
+Some organizations prefer to use spreadsheets, such as Google Sheets or Excel, but these tools have several limitations.
 Many stakeholder engagement professionals are switching to software like Jambo, which is made specifically for managing stakeholder engagement and consultation.

 4. Communicate and collaborate with your team